originalmoose/Typescript.Definitions.Tools/README.md

 [EntityFrameworkCore](https://github.com/aspnet/EntityFramework)

-# Installation
+# Installation NetCore 1.0

-After creating a new .Net core application add the following to dependecies and tools in `project.json`
+After creating a new .Net core 1.0 application add the following to dependecies and tools in `project.json`

     "Typescript.Definitions.Tools": "1.0.1"